cltl/nafparserpy/README.md

 [KafNafParserPy](https://github.com/cltl/KafNafParserPy/tree/master/KafNafParserPy).

-Like KafNafParserPy, the parser wraps [lxml](https://lxml.de/) to handle NAF XML trees, and provides convenience classes for handling NAF layers. `nafparserpy` is implemented in python 3.7, and should be compatible with Python 3.6+.
+Like KafNafParserPy, the parser wraps [lxml](https://lxml.de/) to handle NAF XML trees, and provides convenience classes for handling NAF layers. `nafparserpy` is compatible with Python 3.7 (for Python 3.6 you will need to install [dataclasses](https://pypi.org/project/dataclasses/)).
 The currently supported NAF version is 3.2.

 ## Naf tree handling